AFC

 "I know what his track record is," Parcells said of Little G. "And I know in 2003-2004...I know why he had some problems kicking and I know why he was out of football in 2005, and I know where he was this summer, and I have good information from the people that had him this summer.
 They were very positive about it."I don't have a good feeling about the whole thing.
 I hink Dallas should look to someone younger hat can build with the team...

-"It went through, so it was good enough," said Belichick.
+The Boston Globe (yeah, I check out a major paper every now and then) has a short piece dedicated to Patriots coach Bill Belichick praising his kickers for their contributions to the team's win over the Chicago Bears."It went through, so it was good enough," said Belichick.
 "You'd like for those adjustments to be a little more in the middle instead of rimming the edge, but it was a 52-yard kick, so those are hard to make in any situation.
 That was a big kick for us."

+Not a bad weekend for kickers.
 "They're all big kicks," said Lindell, who has seven career game-winning kicks.
 "Every time I go on the field it's a big kick, to me anyway and to the team most likely.
 Once they scored, I put my shoe on, went to the net and started getting ready because I figured it was going to come down to that."

 When he moved to Central Florida from southeastern England in eighth grade, he started learning about American football, watching games with friends and playing Madden.
 He kicked for Lake Brantley's junior-varsity team as a sophomore, but then focused on soccer, becoming a star in the football of his youth.
 Now Brenchley has become a star for the other kind of football team.